denisdefreyne/ddenv/README.md

 ## Quick start

 Create a `ddenv.yaml` file which contains the list of dependencies to manage.
-For example:[^ruby-version]
+For example:[^ruby-and-node-version]

 ```yaml
 up: